MrArnoldInTech/MrArnoldInTech/README.md

 Just so you know, I am in the process of uploading past projects and making them look presentable for Github.
 As well I have a few projects in development which are yet to come.
 Please stay tuned for more.

+In these last few months, I have been setting up my GitHub profile, which will explain why there are not many active commits.
+Also, many of my projects have been made private and now I am in the process of making them public and updating them to suit GitHub for display to all.

 Thank you for visiting my Profile page. :)

 I also use plastic SCM for Unity Commits as well.